 This pool is covering the gap of no existing tools for validation of social competences in the field of youth including those with disabilities.
 Further innovation is that we are offering an innovative positive psychology concept as a lever towards validation of non-formal competences of youth with disabilities.

 In addition, a guide for professionals on further career development is available in order to help youth workers and career counsellors/supported employment consultants on provision of further educational and career development support to youth (aged 16-29) with disabilities.

 IO2: European competence passport for youth with disability

-This is a statement based document which will enable professionals (youth workers, social workers, teachers, career counsellors etc.) to create a tangible document which will present the strengths of the person (youth, including those with disabilities).
+This is a statement based document, which enables professionals (youth workers, social workers, teachers, career counsellors etc.) to create a tangible document, which presents the strengths of the person (youth with disabilities).
 It includes a verification of the current level of 13 social and transversal competences (assessed by professional who is supporting him/her).
-This document will be in line with the summarised results from the IO1 Social competence validation pool together with supportive summary of main abilities that the youth with disability/low skilled youth possesses.
+This document is in line with the summarised results from the IO1 Social competence validation pool together with supportive summary of main abilities, that the youth with disability/low skilled youth possesses.

 - Intercultural and diversity management

 - Learning to learn